sebnitu/vrembem/packages/popover/README.md

   state: String, // The current state of the popover.
 Either 'hide' or 'show'
   trigger: HTMLElement, // The popover trigger HTML element
   target: HTMLElement, // The popover HTML element
-  config: Object // Stores the popovers configuration options
+  config: Object // Stores the popover configuration options
   popper: Object // The popper JS instance
   __eventListeners: Array // An array of active event listener details and references }